Renewable Energy Innovations: Program Insights

 It’s not black or white.
 We can’t just stop using natural gas overnight – we are in the midst of a transition period.

+Of course, there is a profit motive and policies and regulations are also pushing for a shift.
+But these companies have the knowledge and infrastructure and are exploring how to use those assets in a good way.
 There’s something similar happening next door in Alberta, where a consortium of companies involved in the oil sands are planning one of the largest carbon capture and storage projects in the world.
 It’s interesting to see these initiatives.

 What are some of the opportunities for renewable energy professionals?

 There are a lot of opportunities in integration.
 Many renewable technologies are well developed.
 Look at solar panels, for example.
 Sure, we might see some technical advances – like integrating new semiconductors or using thinner, flexible structures – that might enable us to increase their efficiency by a few percentage points.
 But the physics are more or less known and any technical innovations will not be of a game-changing magnitude.
+However, there is a lot of potential to make a big difference by integrating renewable technologies, such as producing green hydrogen or integrating energy storage.

 The combination of different renewable technologies can generate some impressive results and efficiencies.